Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Julie Roy joined the Public Health Agency of Canada Saint-Hyacinthe unit in 2004 as a coop student, then officially in 2005 as a microbiology technician.
 She performs microbiological analyses on samples from retail meat as part of CIPARS and participates in various projects.

-Sophia Sheriff, Senior Microbiology technician
+Sophia Sheriff, Senior microbiology technician

 David Thumbi, Microbiology technologist

-David joined the National Microbiology Laboratory at Guelph in 2021 as a technologist.
+David Thumbi joined the National Microbiology Laboratory at Guelph in 2021 as a technologist.
 He performs antimicrobial resistance (AMR) prediction analysis for CIPARS projects.

 Lien Mi Tien, Microbiology technician